The Church Pension Fund (CPF)

 The seed for CPF was planted by the Rt.
 Rev. William Lawrence of Massachusetts when, in 1910, he brought before the General Convention of The Episcopal Church a resolution to create a Joint Commission on the Support of Clergy because he was appalled by the "suffering and poverty of the aged servants of the Church."
 The commission started its work that same year.

 Initial funding for CPF was raised by a committee working with Bishop Lawrence that was led by J.P.
 Morgan, Adolph Ochs (owner and publisher of the New York Times), and Newcomb Carlton (president of Western Union Telegraph).
+More than $8.5 million was collected by March 1, 1917.

 The Church Pension Group (CPG)